 Buying a bulldog puppy

-Pedigree and purebred bulldogs are often sought out because of their distinctive features, but you'll need to do your homework before you rush out and buy a puppy.
+Pedigree and purebred bulldogs are sought out because of their distinctive features.
+But, you'll need to do your homework before you rush out and buy a puppy.

-- Bulldog health problems: the very same features that make a pedigree bulldog puppy appear adorable to you could lead to some serious health problems for the puppy.
-In many cases, their physical features have been selectively bred to become so exaggerated that they cause pain and suffering and can prevent the dogs from behaving normally.
+Features that make a pedigree bulldog puppy appear adorable to you can cause serious health problems too.
+In many cases, they've been selectively bred to exaggerate their physical features.
+This causes pain and suffering and can prevent them from behaving normally.

-- Use the RSPCA/AWF Puppy contract to ensure that you're getting a healthy, happy puppy, from healthy, happy parents.
+The puppy contract ensures that you're getting a healthy, happy puppy, from healthy, happy parents.

 Follow the links below to find out more about caring for and training your puppy.